Sample-path large deviations for a class of heavy-tailed Markov additive processes: Introduction

-The focus of the present paper is on sample-path large deviations of $\bar X_n$, assuming the invariant distribution of $X_n$ has a heavy tail.
+The focus of the present paper is on sample-path large deviations of the additive process $\bar X_n$, assuming the invariant distribution of $X_n$ has a heavy tail as in (\ref{eq: Kesten and Goldie}).
+The study of additive processes of the form (\ref{eq: X_n bar introduction}) is less well developed.
 Classical theory initiated by Donsker and Varadhan (see, for example, \cite{donsker1975asymptotic, DV_3}) provides powerful tools designed to study large deviations for additive functionals of light-tailed and geometrically ergodic Markov chains.
-More recent contributions in this area include \cite{kontoyiannis2003spectral, KM_2}.
-Analogues of these results in a heavy-tailed setting do not seem to be available.
+More recent contributions in this area include \cite{KM_2, kontoyiannis2003spectral}.
+Analogs of these sample-path results in a heavy-tailed setting do not seem to be available.

-To put our results further into context, we give more details about our setting.
-We consider a set of classical assumptions (see Assumption~\ref{ass: regularity condition AR(1) process} below), which can be found in \cite{kesten1973} and \cite{goldie1991}.
-Under these assumptions, the Markov chain $X_n$, $n\geq 0$---regardless of its initial state $X_0$---has a unique stationary distribution $\pi$, for which we have